Hello and welcome to the joint recreational referee program for Cardiff Soccer League and Solana Beach Soccer Club.

 Supplemental Referee Training

 Our recreational leagues operate under a modified “Laws of the Game”, which is available at the link below.
 All of our referees are responsible for knowing these modifications.

 We have not offered on-field training this summer (2018) due to scheduling issues.
 Grade 9 (online) training is sufficient for new referees.
 Referees with Grade 8 training or prior experience will be given more responsibility.

 Game Assignment Process

-The fall 2017 season will start on September 9th.
-Schedules are due to be finalized on August 31st at which point we will begin assigning registered referees to games with a focus on an equitable assignment to all referees, but using a variety of determining factors that include:
+Games will be assigned to registered referees with a focus on an equitable assignment to all referees, but using a variety of determining factors that include:

 - License level

 - Number of games at each age level you have refereed this season in each role (HR/AR)